Estimating the selection efficiency: The Bayesian approach

-The behaviour of many important limiting processes in probability theory and statistical inference is better described in terms of another measure of divergence, related to the information theory, the \emph{intrinsic discrepancy} $\delta\{p_1,p_2\}$, defined in terms of the Kullback-Leibler \emph{directed divergence} $\kappa\{p_1,p_2\}$ between two PDFs $p_1,p_2$:
+The behaviour of many important limiting processes in probability theory and statistical inference is better described in terms of another measure of divergence, related to the information theory, the \emph{intrinsic discrepancy} $\delta\{p_1,p_2\}$, defined as the minimum among the two Kullback-Leibler \emph{directed divergences} between two probability models $p_1$ and $p_2$ \cite{Bernardo2003}:

 The intrinsic discrepancy is symmetric, non-negative, defined for strictly nested supports, invariant under one-to-one transformations, and additive for independent observations.
 It may be viewed as the minimum expected log-likelihood ratio in favour of the model which generates the data (the ``true'' model, which is assumed to be described either by $p_1$ or $p_2$) and can be used to defined the \emph{intrinsic discrepancy loss}